- CAMPAIGN PRIORITIES

-The School of Education seeks philanthropic support to launch a comprehensive, on-going program designed to recruit educators of color and Indigenous educators.
+The College of Education and Learning Design seeks philanthropic support to launch a comprehensive, on-going program designed to recruit educators of color and Indigenous educators.
 We seek to provide scholarships and mentorship for cohorts of educator candidates of color.
 As a leader in educator preparation in Minnesota, this initiative represents a powerful opportunity to further diversity in the state's education workforce - an important priority for across the state.

-Using a "grow your own" approach, attracting the next generation of committed and inspired teachers is an important goal for St. Cloud State's School of Education.
+Using a "grow your own" approach, attracting the next generation of committed and inspired teachers is an important goal for St. Cloud State's College of Education and Learning Design.
 Seeding an interest in the education professions, especially for our students of color, can begin early!
 We seek philanthropic support for our Future Teacher's Academy.
 The Academy provides a campus experience for high schoolers where they live in the dorms for a week, take a course to earn college credit, explore their potential as educators, and learn what it's like to be an Education Husky.
 These future teachers develop a cohort identity and learn to support each other as they then matriculate to SCSU.

 To facilitate and serve the exceptional work of SCSU students and faculty in the performing and visual arts, and to continue to be transformational in teaching, learning and achievement in the arts, the College of Liberal Arts and the School of the Arts seek philanthropic support for targeted facilities renovation/upgrades to the Performing Arts Center and the Kiehle Visual Arts Center.